jerryy33/pseudonym-se/README.md

 ---

-# Getting started
+## Getting started

 There are two ways to start this project:

 1. Use Docker
 2. Local

 For both you need to clone this repo first.
-If you just want to test the functionalities there is a template_system.py file in the test directory where you can experiment with the system
+If you just want to test the functionalities there is a template_system.py file in the test directory where you can experiment with the system.

+Otherwise a typical use case would be to access the user-manager interface, click the setup button and enroll a user with id 1.
+Then change to the client interface and try to search for some data

 ---
-## Start the project with docker
+### Start the project with docker
 Install docker if you dont have it already.
 Then open a terminal in the top level directory and type:
 ```